jfspencer/cordova-plugin-couchbase-lite/README.md

 - The dbName can only be string name, not a url to a remote couchDB.
 CBL only provides interfaces for replicating to and from an internal database.
-Use replication.to or replication.from to link a local db to a remote one.
+Use replicationTo or replicationFrom to link a local db to a remote one.

-- The API only returns promises or in the case of the replication functions an object.
+- The API only returns promises.
 Callbacks are not supported.

 - The remove function only supports remove(doc:Object, params).
 A rev defined in the params takes precedence over the doc._rev.

 - The replicate and sync functions are not provided because there is not a static object for CBL to work from.
-If you want to work from a remote db pass in the authenticated CouchDB url as first parameter to initDB.
+If you want to work from a remote db pass in the authenticated CouchDB url as a parameter to initDB.
-  Otherwise use replicateTo or replicateFrom on a CBL instance instead. the replicate functions only accept string name(local)/url(remote).
+ Otherwise use replicateTo or replicateFrom on a CBL instance instead.

 - An Upsert Function is provided.
 It automatically updates or inserts the provided doc.
 If the document exists, the latest revision is applied to the input doc to force a successful update with the provided doc.
- WARNING: Will blindly overwrite data if an older revision id is passed in.
+ WARNING: Will blindly overwrite data.